LauraFreiG/Covariates_selection/README.md

 # Covariates_selection

-This repository contents simulation code of the thesis "New covariates selection approaches in high dimensional or functional regression models" for covariates selection.
+This repository contents code to reproduce the simulation results of the thesis "New covariates selection approaches in high dimensional or functional regression models" for covariates selection implementation.
 In particular, code and real examples of Freijeiro-González et al. (2022a) and Freijeiro-González et al. (2022b) are collected.
 See mi ResearchGate profile for more details: https://www.researchgate.net/profile/Laura-Freijeiro-Gonzalez.

 Freijeiro-González, L., Febrero-Bande, M., and González-Manteiga, W. (2022a).
 A Critical Review of LASSO and Its Derivatives for Variable Selection Under Dependence Among Covariates.
 International Statistical Review, 90(1):118–145. https://doi.org/10.1111/insr.12469.